-Taking a day trip from Florence to hike the famous Cinque Terre trails isn’t unheard of, and it’s certainly not impossible, though if you can spend a few days in these charming seaside villages you’ll no doubt enjoy the experience more.
-Whether you’re going for a day or a few, the train is the best way to get there.
+Taking a day trip from Florence to hike the famous Cinque Terre trails is a great way to get to see these charming seaside villages!
+Whether you’re going for just one day or a few days, the train is the best way to get there.

-It may look from casual research like driving the 113 miles (182 km) would be faster, but driving to the Cinque Terre is a hassle.
+It may seem like driving the 113 miles (182 km) would be faster than taking the train, but driving to the Cinque Terre is a hassle.
 Not only that, you can’t drive into the center of the towns themselves.
-It’s far easier and less confusing to take the train.
+It’s far easier and less complicated to take the train.

 Frequent Trains from Florence to Cinque Terre-Monterosso

-Trenitalia’s network gets you from Florence to Monterosso al Mare, the largest of the five towns in the Cinque Terre.
+Trenitalia’s network gets you from Florence to Monterosso al Mare, the largest of the five towns in the Cinque Terre region.
 There are no direct trains, but there are 18 trains departing Firenze Santa Maria Novella station each day that will get you to the Cinque Terre-Monterosso station.

 The station at which you’ll change trains varies, so check your itinerary closely.
-Many go through Pisa or La Spezia, but there are other options, too.
-Some routes require two connections.
+Many go through Pisa or La Spezia, but there are other options.
+Also note that some routes require two connections.
 The trip takes from 2.5-3 hours, and tickets cost $20-28.